 The wreckage of a bus following an explosion in Ankara's central Kizilay district, March 13.

-In the latest attack, a vehicle-borne improvised explosive device detonated at 6:35 p.m. local time, according to private Turkish broadcaster NTV.
-The government imposed a blackout on all news coverage of the incident not long after.
-Though no official blame or claim of responsibility was immediately issued, suspicion is sure to fall on several Kurdish factions battling the Turkish state — both domestically and in neighboring Syria.
+According to a statement from the Ankara governor's office, at least 27 people were killed March 13 in a bombing in a central neighborhood of the Turkish capital in an attack bearing similarities to one in mid-February that left 28 dead.
+The latest attack, made with a vehicle-borne improvised explosive device, took place at 6:35 p.m. local time, according to the private Turkish broadcaster NTV.
+A government blackout was imposed on all news coverage of the incident not long after.
+While no official blame, nor claim of responsibility, was immediately issued, suspicion is sure to fall on several Kurdish factions battling the Turkish state -- both domestically and in neighboring Syria....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.